Post Malone’s Plane Blew Its Tires When Taking Off, Emergency Landing In The Works

 — Flightradar24 (@flightradar24) August 21, 2018

-The private plane is still in the air.
+The plane landed safely at the New York airport after hours of being in the air.